NFIB’s Political Involvement

 NFIB recognizes that small businesses are the backbone of our economy, and in some highly competitive races NFIB extends our advocacy to a much larger audience through mass media campaigns.
 We have extensive experience with reaching like minded voters through broadcast, online advertising, cable, radio, and newsprint.

 In addition to our grassroots and other political advocacy efforts, NFIB provides direct assistance to endorsed candidates through its Federal PAC and state-specific PACs across the nation.
-NFIB’s PACs provide financial support and creates opportunities for candidates to interact with our members.
+NFIB’s PACs provide financial support and create opportunities for candidates to interact with NFIB members.
 Additionally, NFIB acts as an educational resource for candidates who wish to further their understanding of small business issues and more effectively serve as the voice of small business when elected.